swesterfeld/pandaresampler/README.md

     meson setup build                      # configure the build meson compile -C build                 # compile PandaResampler sudo meson install -C build            # install PandaResampler
+    # you may need to run 'sudo ldconfig' before you can use the library

 Then, you can use `pkg-config` to get the necessary compiler flags to use the shared library: